ur-swe-fa24/main-project-scrum-heads/docs/mongoDB/README.md

 # Welcome to the MongoDB Explanation Space
-In this folder we will explain all important details that we will need while using MongoDB as well as the what exactly is happening when mapping this from SQL to MongoDB
+In this folder we will explain all important details that we will need while using MongoDB as well as a small translation from SQL to MongoDB
 ## What is MongoDB
 Explanation as to what MongoDB is as well as the corresponding SQL terms and MongoDB terms.
 + [What is MongoDB](what_is_mongodb.md)